psf/black/docs/faq.md

 ## Does Black support Python 2?

 Formatting Python 2 code support was removed in version 22.0.
-In terms of running _Black_, Python 3.6 or newer is required since the first release.
+In terms of running _Black_, Python 3.6 or newer is required.

 ## Why does my linter or typechecker complain after I format my code?